Xiaomi Mi A2: Hardware

-The phone features a 5.99 inches Full HD+ IPS LCD display with 1080 x 2160 pixels and 403 ppi pixel density, unimetal body and Corning Gorilla Glass 5 protection.
+The phone features a 5.99 inches Full HD+ IPS LCD with 1080 x 2160 pixels and 403 ppi pixel density, unimetal body and Corning Gorilla Glass 5 protection.
 It is powered by Qualcomm Snapdragon 660 SoC with Adreno 512 GPU.and has a 2.0, Type-C 1.0 reversible connector.
 It has a dual rear camera setup with 12 MP Sony IMX486 primary camera (1.25 μm pixel size and f/1.75 aperture) and 20 MP Sony IMX376 secondary camera (2.0 μm pixel size and f/1.75 aperture).
 The front camera is 20 MP Sony IMX376 sensor with 2.0 μm pixel size with f/2.2 aperture.
 It has a 3010 mAh battery which supports Qualcomm Quick Charge 3.0 (4.0 for India).

 This is the first mid-range Xiaomi smartphone to remove the 3.5 mm audio jack and microSD slot.

 Software

 The Xiaomi Mi A2 is part of the Android One program where software updates are provided directly from Google.
 The Mi 6X variant runs on Xiaomi's MIUI.

 It is preinstalled with Android 8.1.0 "Oreo" out of the box, and can be upgraded to Android 10.
-Unofficially, the operating system can be replaced with Ubuntu Touch.
+Unofficially, the stock operating system can be replaced with Ubuntu Touch or PixelExperience.

-Being a part of Android One program, Mi A2 provides a Stock Android experience and UI which is very close to those of Google Pixel UI.
+As a part of the Android One program, Mi A2 provides a Stock Android experience and UI very close to Google Pixel UI.